Firearms regulation in Canada: Restricted

 Canada's federal laws severely restrict the ability of civilians to transport restricted or prohibited (grandfathered) firearms in public.
-Section 17 of the Firearms Act, 1995 makes it an offence to possess prohibited or restricted firearms other than at a dwelling-house or authorized location, but there are two exceptions to this prohibition found in sections 19 and 20 of the act.
+Section 17 of the Firearms Act makes it an offence to possess prohibited or restricted firearms other than at a dwelling-house or authorized location, but there are two exceptions to this prohibition found in sections 19 and 20 of the act.
 Section 19 allows for persons to be issued an authorization to transport (ATT), authorizing the transport of a firearm outside the home for certain purposes, such as for its transfer to a new owner, going to and from a range, a training course, repair shop or gun show, or when the owner wishes to change the address where the firearm is stored.
 Such firearms must be transported unloaded, equipped with a trigger lock and stored in secure, locked containers.
 In rarer cases, section 20 of the act allows individuals to receive an authorization to carry, or ATC, granting permission to carry loaded restricted firearms or (section 12(6)) prohibited handguns on their persons for certain reasons specified in the act.
 These reasons are as follows: if the person is a licensed trapper and carries the firearm while trapping, if the person is in a remote wilderness area and needs the firearm for protection against wildlife, if the person's work involves guarding or handling money or other items of substantial value, or if the person's life is in imminent danger and police protection is inadequate to protect the person.
-The authorities almost never issue an ATC on the basis that a person's life is in imminent danger and police protection is inadequate.
-As of October 2018, only two permits for protection of life were actively issued in the country.
+This is extremely rare, data from FOI requests reveals that only around one or two permits for protection of life are ever active at any given time.
 The vast majority of ATCs issued are to employees of armoured car companies to allow carry of a company owned firearm only while working.
 Restrictions are as follows: